yang-nina/Crocosphaera-Fe-P-Colimitation/GeneEnrichmentAnalysis/README.md

       - Input files: clusterProfiler outputs
       - Output file: dot plot visualization of enriched "core gene" results for Gene Ontology (BP & MF terms only), and KEGG Pathways (KO).

-    C. Summary tables of all enriched results for Supplementary Tables